 - Network Time Protocol (NTP)

 Firewall rule components

 Each firewall rule consists of the following configuration components:

-A numerical priority, which is used to determine if the rule will be applied.
+A numerical priority, which determines whether the rule is applied.
 Only the highest priority (lowest priority number) rule whose other components match traffic is applied; conflicting rules with lower priorities are ignored.

 An action on match, either

-deny, which determines if the rule permits or blocks traffic.
+deny, which determines whether the rule permits or blocks connections.

 The enforcement status of the firewall rule: You can enable and disable firewall rules without deleting them.